Realities and Youthful Illusions

-… and, O yes, the Intruder
+… and, Oh yes, the Intruder

-There are so many realities from which we flee,
+There are so many realities from which

-will magically not come to be!
+them, then they will magically not come to pass!
 Denial of this

 sort is the fragile fabric of innocence to which children have claim.

 But we have long lost our innocence, even if we have not lost our

 propensity for denial.
 If we can, with a studied face of factitious

 perplexity, insist that we are absolutely clueless about when and

 concerning this matter as it pertains to insects and other forms

 of life) then I will insist that our penchant for denial is either

 methodological or ideological, but in no way rational.